raygun101/MarkupKit/README.md

 This markup would produce a label containing the literal text "@hello", rather than the localized text to which the key "hello" refers in the string bundle.

 ### Data Binding
 Attributes whose values begin with "$" represent data bindings.
 The text following the "$" character represents the key path of a property in the document's owner to which the corresponding view property will be bound.
-Bindings are bi-directional, such that an update to either the owner or the view property will be automatically reflected in the other.
+Bindings are bi-directional, such that an update to either the owner or the view will be automatically reflected in the other.

+For example, an owning class might define a bindable property called `name` as follows:

+    class ViewController: UIViewController {
+        dynamic var name: String?

+        ...
+    }

-For example, the following markup binds the `text` property of a text field to the `name` property of the owner:
+The following markup would create a binding between the `text` property of the text field and the owner's `name` property.
+Any updates to the text field would be reflected in `name`, and vice versa:

     <UITextField text="$name"/>

-As with "@", a leading "$" character can be escaped using a caret:
+As with the "@" symbol, a leading "$" character can be escaped using a caret.
+This markup would set the text of the label to the literal string "$name", rather than creating a binding:

     <UILabel text="^$name"/>

-This markup would set the text of the label to the literal string "$name", rather than creating a binding.

 Bindings must be released before the owner is deallocated as well as any time the document is reloaded (for example, on an orientation change).
 Bindings are released via a call to `unbindAll`, a method MarkupKit adds to the `UIResponder` class.
 For example: